When leave is carried over to the following year

 Tip for article

-All-work holidays are particularly associated with factories and industrial production, which is very widespread in our country and therefore concerns many of us.
+All-work holidays are particularly associated with factories and industrial production, which is widespread in our country and therefore concerns many of us.
 Perhaps this type of holiday does not suit you.
 Unfortunately, you have no defence against it.
 You can find more information in our article.

 When can untaken leave be reimbursed